flenny/ping-flenny-net-hugo/content/post/nginx-redirect-any-subdomain-http-or-https-to-a-single-subdomain.md

-description = "Learn how to redirect HTTP to HTTPS and any subdomain to a single HTTPS subdomain." draft = false image = "images/post/default-post.png" tags = ["nginx", "ssl"] title = "Nginx: Redirect any subdomain http or https to a single subdomain"
+description = "Learn how to redirect HTTP to HTTPS and any subdomain to a single HTTPS subdomain." draft = false image = "images/post/default-post.png" slug = "nginx-redirect-any-subdomain-http-or-https-to-a-single-subdomain" tags = ["nginx", "ssl"] title = "Redirect any subdomain http or https to a single subdomain in NGINX"
 +++

-{{< figure src="/images/post/logo/nginx.png" class="img-responsive center-block" alt="Nginx" >}}
+{{< figure src="/images/post/logo/nginx.png" class="img-responsive center-block" alt="NGINX" >}}

 Today I had a use case where I wanted to redirect any subdomain at any scheme (http or https) to a single https subdomain https://ping.flenny.net.